cfgauss/r-novice-gapminder/_extras/guide.md

 <img src="../fig/rmd-08-theme-1b.png" title="plot of chunk theme" alt="plot of chunk theme" style="display: block; margin: auto;" />

-let's remove the x-axis labels so the plot is less cluttered.
-To do this, we use the **theme** layer which controls the axis text and overall text size.
+Let's remove the x-axis labels so the plot is less cluttered.
+To do this, we use the `theme` layer which controls the axis text and overall text size.

 ~~~
 ggplot(data = az.countries, aes(x = year, y = lifeExp, color=continent)) +